skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 1. Fit a model
 2. Evaluated that model
 3. Versioned the model with vetiver
+4. Stored the model as a pin on Posit Connect

 Now, we're ready to deploy the model with orbital and Snowflake.